Love is a beautiful thing and so is a good laugh. And when the movie is a black romantic comedy, the love is sweeter and the laugher is louder.

 Shante’s set of rules are perfect for keeping men in check.
 But Keith, her soulmate, doesn’t really play by her rules.
 This leads to an exciting game between the two of them, each trying to surprise and outdo the other.

-This is a fun one to watch with the girlfriends.
+This is one of the most fun black romantic comedies to watch with the girlfriends.

 20. A Thin Line Between Love & Hate